 In 2023, the Army transitioned from the multi-site tape test (neck, waist, and hips) to a simplified, single-site tape test measuring only the waist circumference at the navel.
 Our calculator has been updated to match the AR 600-9 one-site tape method.

-Army Height and Weight Chart (AR 600-9 Reference)
+Official Army Height and Weight Standards Chart (2026)

-The following Army height and weight chart calculator data is used for initial screening.
-If a Soldier exceeds these limits, a tape test is required to determine body fat compliance.
+The table below is used for initial screening under AR 600-9.
+If you exceed the limit for your height and age group, a tape test is required to determine body fat compliance.

 | Height | Max (17-20) | Max (21-27) | Max (28-39) | Max (40+) |